MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 ### Generation

 Next, you can use the `Azure OpenAI` codeunit to generate text.
-The following `CopilotJob` codeunit shows how to generate text from a prompt.
+The following `CopilotJob` codeunit shows how to generate text from a prompt and creates drafts for a project plan.
 The codeunit contains the following elements:

 The `Generate` procedure takes a prompt as a parameter and returns the generated text.
 It calls the other procedures to set up the authorization, parameters, and capability for the generation.
 The `SetAuthorization` sets the authorization information as described in the previous section, and uses the `AzureOpenAI` object to set the endpoint and key for the service.

 The `SetParameters` sets the parameters that define the max number of tokens that can be used for the generation and at which temperature the generation should be set.
 The temperature is a number between 0 and 2 that controls how creative the model is when generating text.
-Higher values mean more creativity, but also more errors.
-Lower values mean more accuracy, but also more boring text.
+Higher values are typically ideal for creative use cases, while lower values result in more deterministic and consistent completion.
 This example sets the temperature to 0, which outputs a well-defined answer.
 For more information, see [Azure OpenAI Service REST API reference](/azure/ai-services/openai/reference).

 The `SetCopilotCapability` call sets the capability for the generation.
 The `SetPrimarySystemMessage` call uses the `IsolatedStorage` object to get the metaprompt from the storage.
 The primary system message will be included in all chat histories unlike regular system messages.
 The metaprompt is a special message that tells the model what kind of text to generate.
 For more information, see [Metaprompt](ai-build-capability-in-al.md#metaprompt).